What is Gross Domestic Product (GDP)?

 What are the Limitations of Using GDP?

 Some of GDP’s limitations as an economic indicator are below:

 The underground economy (or black market) refers to cash and barter transactions that are not formally recorded in GDP and are often used to support the trade of illegal goods and services (i.e., drugs, weapons, prostitution, etc.).
-The scale of underground economies varies greatly between nations and, in some cases, they make up a substantial percentage of a country’s economic output.
+The scale of underground economies varies greatly between nations, and, in some cases, they make up a substantial percentage of a country’s economic output.

-The underground market is almost impossible to keep reliable accounts on and, due to its illegal nature, it is rarely incorporated into a nation’s published GDP figure.
+The underground market is almost impossible to estimate or value, and due to its illegal nature, it is rarely incorporated into a nation’s published GDP figure.
 Thus, some nations’ economic output may be understated by GDP.

 Often, producers can increase their output by polluting or damaging the environment.
-In developed countries, production is strictly regulated and companies that violate environmental laws can face severe fines and penalties.
+In developed countries, production is better regulated, and companies that violate environmental laws can face severe fines and penalties.

 However, many developing economies rely on high output to support the growth of their own economies and are less concerned with environmental issues.
-Nonetheless, there is a consensus that such environmental damage should be counted against a country’s GDP since it is not conducive to achieving a sustainable production situation.
+Nonetheless, there is a consensus that such environmental damage should be counted against a country’s GDP since it is not sustainable production and may impact future growth.

 Increases in Product Quality

 Thus, consumers experience higher utility than before without being faced with proportionately inflated prices.
 Such advancements are not counted in GDP since relative utility gains are difficult to quantify.

 Non-market production refers to goods and services that are produced for private consumption and for which exists no official record of production.
 For example, consider people who grow their own food or manufacture their own electricity.

-Similar to the black market economy, it is almost impossible to keep reliable accounts on the size of this sector.
+Similar to the black market economy, it is almost impossible to estimate the amount of this sector.
 The sector’s size also varies greatly between countries.
 For example, the GDP of countries with many subsistence farmers will be understated, whereas in economies with less subsistence farming will more accurately record GDP.

 Alternatives to Gross Domestic Product